Jammy2211/PyAutoLens/README.rst

 Getting Started
 ---------------

+The following links are useful for new starters:

-You can try **PyAutoLens** now by following the `introduction Jupyter Notebook on Binder <https://mybinder.org/v2/gh/Jammy2211/autolens_workspace/3b48dbc1b0ee85e68a24394895702df78e465323?filepath=introduction.ipynb>`_.
+- Try **PyAutoLens** in a web browser (without installation) by following the `introduction Jupyter Notebook on Binder <https://mybinder.org/v2/gh/Jammy2211/autolens_workspace/3b48dbc1b0ee85e68a24394895702df78e465323?filepath=introduction.ipynb>`_.

+- The **PyAutoLens** `documentation on readthedocs <https://pyautolens.readthedocs.io/en/latest>`_, which includes the `PyAutoLens installation guide <https://pyautolens.readthedocs.io/en/latest/installation/overview.html>`_ and an overview of **PyAutoLens**'s core features.

+- The `autolens_workspace GitHub repository <https://github.com/Jammy2211/autolens_workspace>`_, which includes example
-On `readthedocs <https://pyautolens.readthedocs.io/>`_ you'll find the installation guide, a complete overview of **PyAutoLens**'s features, examples scripts, and the `HowToLens Jupyter notebook tutorials <https://pyautolens.readthedocs.io/en/latest/howtolens/howtolens.html>`_ which introduces new users to **PyAutoLens**.
+scripts and the `HowToLens Jupyter notebook tutorials <https://github.com/Jammy2211/autolens_workspace/tree/master/notebooks/howtolens>`_ which give new users a step-by-step introduction to **PyAutoLens**.

 API Overview
 ------------